-Godrevy Beach is at the far north-eastern end of three miles of golden sand and owing to its northern-most position Godrevy, owned by the National Trust, takes the brunt of the Atlantic swell and is one of the more exposed beaches of the North coast.
+Godrevy Beach is at the far north-eastern end of three miles of golden sand stretching from Hayle.
+Owned by the National Trust, it takes the brunt of the Atlantic swell and is one of the more exposed beaches of the North coast.
 From buckets and spades on sunny summer days to classic rugged Cornish splendour on a stormy winter's day, Godrevy offers the ultimate outdoor experience.

 The sandy beach at Godrevy is connected to Gwithian beach at lower tides to create an impressive stretch of sand that can be explored at leisure.
-But remember to check the time of high water. as hundreds of metres of sand all but disappear at high tide so don't get caught out.
-The beach terminates with a low rocky headland and the famous Godrevy lighthouse (of Virginia Woolfe's To The Lighthouse fame) on an island just off the coast.
+But remember to check the time of high water as hundreds of metres of sand all but disappear as the tide comes in and it's easy to be caught out.
+The beach terminates at the north end with a low rocky headland and the famous Godrevy lighthouse on an island just off the coast.
 In the summer months the rocks surrounding the island are a favourite spot for seals to rest

 A cafe, hidden amongst the dunes beside the car park, provides drinks and snacks and there are toilets further to the north along the track.

 Godrevy is owned and looked after by the National Trust who are able to care and conserve areas like this, thanks to their members, volunteers and donors.